Last Updated on October 13, 2023

 But that day, my sights were set on history, not food.
 I had the Franklin Delano Roosevelt Home and Presidential Library in my sights.

 The Hyde Park estate was Roosevelt’s boyhood home when the Georgian colonial house was known as Springwood.
 Consequently, there’s plenty of Roosevelt memorabilia and the requisite Presidential Library.
 Nearby is the Eleanor Roosevelt National Historic Site, where the First Lady lived later in life.

-Unfortunately, I had very mixed feelings about my visit.
-The museum, etc. was excellent, as many presidential museums/libraries tend to be.
+Unfortunately, during my initial visit to Springwood I had very mixed feelings.
+The museum, etc. was excellent, as many U.S. Presidential museums/libraries tend to be.
 But the FDR home itself was in a state of disrepair.
-However, I recall seeing a sign that future repairs were slated to be undertaken.
+Thankfully, however, repairs have now been made to Springwood.

 Franklin Delano Roosevelt Home / Library

 Tel: (845) 229-5320

 You should also stop next door at the 54-room beaux-arts Vanderbilt Mansion, another National Historic Site and remnant of the Gilded Age.
 It is one of several homes owned by Frederick William Vanderbilt – grandson of Commodore Cornelius Vanderbilt, the family patriarch who created the family wealth.